bhamakpillutla/MEAN-Stack-UserRegistrationWithAuthentication/README.md

 # Sample-NodeJS-Web-Application- MEAN STACK User Registration with Authentication
-This application implements two different tasks.
+This application implements two different independent tasks.
-## 1. User Registration with Authentication
+## 1. User Registration with Authentication using Angular 6

 ### run the below command from Angular6 folder
 ```